kiaann1/metasync/README.md

 ## 🔧 Configuration

-### SEO Customization
+### SEO Customisation

-Create a `seo.json` file in the root directory to customize meta tags:
+Create a `seo.json` file in the root directory to customise meta tags:

 ```json
 {